WyzzyMoon/chargee-sparky-p1-esphome/README.md

 # Chargee Sparky P1 — ESPHome Local Firmware

-Replacement firmware for the **Chargee Sparky P1** energy monitor for fully offline local integration with ESPHome.\
+Replacement firmware for the **Chargee Sparky P1** energy monitor for fully offline local integration with ESPHome and Home Assistant.\
 While Chargee already offers a local API with their firmware and a HA integration, the Sparky itself still depends on an active internet connection.

 The device internally contains an fully flashable **ESPRESSIF ESP32-C3-MINI-1**, has native USB connected to the USB-C connector, and can be flashed directly without adding an external programmer.\